-There is a tokumei kumiai (TK) arrangement, which is a contractual arrangement under Japanese commercial law between a TK operator and a TK investor, where the TK operator will distribute a certain portion of the profits earned by it to the TK investor in accordance with the profit-distribution ratio agreed upon under the TK agreement.
+There is a TK arrangement, which is a contractual arrangement under Japanese commercial law between a TK operator and a TK investor, where the TK operator will run a business under its own name and for its account, and distribute a certain portion of the profits earned by it to the TK investor in accordance with the profit-distribution ratio agreed upon under the TK agreement.

-Where the TK investor is a foreign company, the profit distribution by the Japanese TK operator is deductible for its Japanese corporate income tax purposes, and while the profit distribution is subject to 20 per cent (20.42 per cent from 1 January 2013) withholding tax, some tax treaties (eg, one with Ireland) exempt such withholding tax by virtue of the 'other income' provision.
+Where the TK investor is a foreign company, the profit distribution by the Japanese TK operator is deductible for its Japanese corporate income tax purposes, and while the profit distribution is subject to 20.42 per cent withholding tax, some tax treaties (eg, one with Ireland) exempt such withholding tax by virtue of the 'other income' provision.